riveryc/word-game/README.md

 ## 🎉 Acknowledgments

 Created with love for young learners everywhere!
 Special thanks to:
-- Dictionary API (dictionaryapi.dev) for high-quality pronunciation
+- Google TTS & Dictionary API (dictionaryapi.dev) for high-quality pronunciation
 - All the kids who will use this to improve their spelling skills
 - Parents and teachers who make learning fun